kevingstanisz/algorithmspart1/README.md

 #### What I learned:
 - Implementing a Union Find algorithm to find if a specific site was connected to another (QuickFindUF)
 - Using a virtual top and bottom to to more efficiently determine if there was a path from the top to the bottom
-- Using standard statisitc libraries to calculate mean, standard deviation, confidence intervals
+- Using standard statistic libraries to calculate mean, standard deviation, confidence intervals

 #### Challenges faced: